-Procedure of doing registration for NEET 2019 is explained here.
-Candidates can follow step by step guide to fill an error free form and submit it on time.
+The procedure of doing registration for NEET 2019 is explained here.
+Candidates can follow step by step guide to fill an error-free form and submit it on time.

-- Visit official website of NEET 2019 that is nta.ac.in.
+- Visit the official website of NEET 2019 that is nta.ac.in.

 - Click “Fill Application Form” link.

 - Towards the left side (if accessing through the computer) or at top (if registering through mobile), there is a new candidate registration box.
 Read simple steps to apply and click “Apply for NEET 2019” button.

 - Detailed steps to apply appear on screen, with a link to download NEET 2019 information brochure.
 Download brochure and know all about NEET 2019.

 - Click on “proceed to apply online” button at end of the page.